 Benchmarking & Performance

-Performance characteristics and optimization strategies for py3plex.
+Performance characteristics, runtime expectations, and practical optimization strategies for py3plex.

 Network Scale Guidelines